Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: Numerical results

-To demonstrate the robustness of the proposed method to the heterogeneity among data subsets in the training data, we compare its performance with RBA-DL and plot the training loss as a function of the number of iterations in Fig.~\ref{fig: het} for both methods under various levels of heterogeneity, where the Sign-flipping attack is adopted with $\alpha=0.2$.
+To demonstrate the robustness of the proposed method to the heterogeneity among subsets of the training data, we compare its performance with RBA-DL and plot the training loss as a function of the number of iterations in Fig.~\ref{fig: het} for both methods under various levels of heterogeneity, where the Sign-flipping attack is adopted with $\alpha=0.2$.
 Here, both methods use coordinate-wise median as the RBA rule for server-side aggregation.
 The key difference is that the proposed method aggregates coded gradients, whereas RBA-DL aggregates local gradients directly.
-To control the heterogeneity among the data subsets, \(y_k\) is generated as \(y_k \sim \mathcal{N}\left( \left\langle \mathbf{z}_k, \mathbf{\overset{\lower0.5em\hbox{$\smash{\scriptscriptstyle\frown}$}}{x}} + \mathbf{\tilde{x}}_k \right\rangle, 1 \right)\), for all \(k\), where \(\mathbf{\tilde{x}}_k \sim \mathcal{N}(0, \sigma_H^2)\).
-A larger value of \(\sigma_H\) corresponds to a higher level of heterogeneity among the subsets.
 As shown in Fig.~\ref{fig: het}, the learning performance of the proposed method is significantly better than that of the baseline, especially under high heterogeneity.
-This is because, in such scenarios, the local gradients sent by honest devices differ significantly, which causes the global update obtained through direct aggregation in RBA-DL to deviate more from the true global gradient.
-In contrast, the coded gradients sent by honest devices in the proposed method remain close to each other, even under substantial heterogeneity.
-This improves the robustness of the RBA rule at the server and results in a more accurate global model update, thereby enhancing learning performance.
+This is because, for the baseline under such scenarios, the local gradients sent by the honest devices differ significantly, which causes the global update obtained through mean aggregation in RBA-DL to deviate further from the true global gradient due to the influence of incorrect messages from Byzantine devices.
+In contrast, in the proposed method, the coded gradients sent by the honest devices remain close to each other, even under substantial heterogeneity.
+This improves the robustness of the aggregation at the server and results in a more accurate global model update, thereby enhancing the overall learning performance.